snowplow/advanced-analytics-web-accelerator/content/_index.md

 - Web app to implement tracking

 {{% notice info %}}
 Please note that Snowflake will be used for illustration but the snowplow-web dbt package also supports **BigQuery, Databricks, Postgres** and **Redshift**.
-Further adapter support for this accelerator coming shortly!
+Further adapter support for this accelerator coming soon!
 {{% /notice %}}